NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 Matrix, Discourse, and would bleed over into GitHub and even non-official platforms.
 These discussions are generally very polarizing, and cause an enormous amount of emotional and mental stress to those involved.
-These incidents are also very embarrassing for the greater nix community, and not having a way to identify disruptive before it becomes a heated issue is detrimental to the health of the community.
+These incidents are also very embarrassing for the entire Nix community, and not having a way to identify disruptive before it becomes a heated issue is detrimental to the health of the community.